 “Virtual reality (VR) and augmented reality (AR) have the potential to become the next big computing platform, and as we saw with the PC and smartphone, we expect new markets to be created and existing markets to be disrupted.”
 The Goldman Sachs Group, Inc.

-That is said.
 Virtual reality seems to be heading for a bright future in the years to come and we can hardly perceive the first glimmers.

 AR & VR market

 In terms of program, revenue from consumer-generated both Augmented Reality Softwares and Virtual Reality Softwares is estimated at 60%.
 The remaining 40% would be attributable to businesses and the public sector.
+In terms of content, video games would be the first consumer market to develop its offer significantly, followed by real estate, retail and health.

 As for equipment, 4 devices used to experience virtual reality and augmented reality would stand out: virtual reality headsets, host systems, tracking systems and controllers.
+According to estimates from Statista Market Insights, around 120 million people had access to a virtual or augmented reality headset worldwide in 2023.

 The widespread adoption of VR seems to have been preordained